libuv/libuv/docs/src/fs.rst

 `io_uring <https://en.wikipedia.org/wiki/Io_uring>` when possible.
 Apart from
 a (sometimes significant) increase in throughput there should be no change in observable behavior.
 Libuv reverts to using its threadpool when the necessary kernel features are unavailable or unsuitable.
+Starting with libuv v1.49.0 this behavior was reverted and Libuv on Linux by default will be using the threadpool again.
+In order to enable io_uring the :c:type:`uv_loop_t` instance must be configured with the :c:type:`UV_LOOP_ENABLE_IO_URING_SQPOLL` option.

 .. note::
      On Windows `uv_fs_*` functions use utf-8 encoding.